Rabbinical School

 Length of Studies

 The trajectory of studies at the Rabbinical School of Hebrew Seminary amounts to 60 credits, capped by a Senior Project.
 Depending on prior studies and experiences of students, some portion of these credits may be fulfilled in recognizing equivalent or related coursework and/or experiences, as determined by the Rosh Yeshivah and Dean of Students.
 The full course of the Rabbinical School program is designed to take a full-time student approximately 5 years, but students may enroll in Electives and Independent Studies during Summer Semesters to accelerate their course of study.
-Students are discouraged from enrolling in more than 6 credits per Fall or Spring Semester, and students are discouraged from enrolling in more than 4 credits per Summer Semester.

 Required Courses

-Biblical Studies: (4 credits required)
+Biblical Studies (5 credits required)

 Biblical Commentary

-Diversity & Accessibility: (2 credits required)
+Diversity & Accessibility: (1 credit required)

 Beginning American Sign Language

-Jewish History: (5 credits required)
+Jewish History: (4 credits required)

 Ancient Jewish History